How to Remove Stains from Oriental Rugs

 The deep cleaner helps by lightly spraying the area with cleaning solution (or plain water) that the unit is filled with and then applies suction to extract the water immediately after.

 It’s great for emergencies, helps to remove the stain, rinses and extracts the cleaning solution that was used.
-I use mine all the time.

 - Use the gentlest cleaning method.